SciML/SciMLDocs/docs/src/highlevels/uncertainty_quantification.md

 [IntervalArithmetic.jl](https://github.com/JuliaIntervals/IntervalArithmetic.jl) is a
 library for performing interval arithmetic calculations on arbitrary Julia code.
-Interval arithmetic computes rigorous computations with respect to finite-precision floating point arithmetic, i.e. its intervals are guarenteed to include the true solution.
+Interval arithmetic computes rigorous computations with respect to finite-precision floating point arithmetic, i.e. its intervals are guaranteed to include the true solution.
 However, interval arithmetic intervals can grow at exponential rates in many problems, thus being unsuitable for analyses in many equation solver contexts.